Is Cremation Bad For The Environment?

 Soil transformation is another green option, which is more convenient than green burial for those in urban areas.
 This natural process, also known as natural organic reduction and human composting, involves the gentle transformation of a body into nutrient-rich soil.
 Families can keep a portion of the soil - to scatter or plant - and the remaining soil is used for land conservation purposes, such as wildfire restoration and reforestation.

 With a tangible output for families at the end of the process, soil transformation is similar in concept to cremation.
 The composting process is significantly better for the environment versus cremation.
 Not only does soil transformation avoid the significant emissions of cremation, it also has an actively positive environmental impact through the use of the nutrient-rich soil it produces.
 As an appealing process that is conceptually similar to cremation, composting bodies could be the green funeral option with the biggest positive impact on the industry.

 Other green alternatives include alkaline hydrolysis, which is sometimes known as water cremation or aquamation (because the process uses c.400 gallons of water).
 This process produces a benign, micronutrient-rich liquid known as hydrolysate.
 The process allows for a similar experience to cremation, with the bones being dried and processed into ash matter.
 It therefore provides another conceptually similar alternative to cremation for those thinking about end-of-life planning.

 At Earth, we provide soil transformation services.
 Families choose how much soil they’d like returned - to scatter or plant - with the remainder sent to local conservation sites for land restoration purposes.

 We care deeply about the environment.
 That’s why we want to help make your last act on earth a green one.
-You can read about our services and the natural organic reduction process here.
+You can read about the natural organic reduction process on our service page.